-On 2 June 1946, the Italians were called to the polls to express themselves with the institutional referendum in favor of the Monarchy or the Republic.
+On 2 June 1946, the Italians were called to the polls to express themselves with the institutional referendum in favour of the Monarchy or the Republic.

-In the greater centers of the Asti region, however, the datum was overturned: Asti, Nizza Monferrato, and Canelli voted in favor of the Republican victory.
+In the greater centres of the Asti region, however, the datum was overturned: Asti, Nizza Monferrato, and Canelli voted in favour of the Republican victory.